 Facultative Intracellular Bacteria

-Facultative intracellular bacteria invade host cells when it gives them selective advantage.
+Facultative intracellular bacteria invade host cells when it gives them a selective advantage.
 Bacteria that can enter and survive within eukaryotic cells are shielded from humoral antibodies and can be eliminated only by a cellular immune response.
-However these bacteria must possess specialized mechanisms to protect them from the harsh environment of the lysosomal enzymes encountered within the cells.
+However, these bacteria must possess specialized mechanisms to protect them from the harsh environment of the lysosomal enzymes encountered within the cells.

 - Legionella pneumophila: It prefers the intracellular environment of macrophages for growth.
 Legionella induces its own uptake and blocks lysosomal fusion by an undefined mechanism.

 - R. rickettsii destroys the phagosomal membrane with which the lysosomes fuse.